 Timeframes like this add a little urgency to your endeavors, making it even less likely that you’ll miss workouts along the way.

 Of course, you don’t HAVE to set goals, and indeed, many exercisers are happy working out without them.

-However, if your motivation and willpower need a boost, setting goals from any of the examples mentioned above can help.
+However, if your motivation and willpower need a boost, setting goals from any of the above examples can help.

 If you are a novice exerciser, your body will adjust fast to your new workouts, and you’ll see your body transform almost weekly.